Team USA's biggest concerns in gold medal game vs. France

 The coach attempted to provide an explanation on how the leader of the NBA champions could be kept on the bench for Team USA throughout the game.

-“It’s not what I’m not seeing from Jayson, it’s what I’ve seen from the other guys,” Kerr said.
+“It’s not what I’m not seeing from Jayson, it’s what I’ve seen from the other guys,” Kerr said, per Adam Himmelsbach of the Boston Globe.
 “Like I’ve said many times during this tournament and the last six weeks, it’s just hard to play 11 people, even in an NBA game.

 “Our second unit was not great last night, but that group has been one of the bright spots on this team, especially on the defensive end.
 So it’s not about what Jayson is doing or not doing.
 It’s just about combinations and the way that group has played together, the way Kevin [Durant] has filled in since he came back from his injury.
 It’s just a math problem more than anything.”